 1. Think it Through: Is the Timing Right?

-First, make sure and think through your decision to quit your job thoroughly before making a final call.
+First, think through your decision to quit your job thoroughly before making a final call.
 Regret is an awful place to live.
 You’ll want clarity that leads to absolute certainty.

 Here are a few questions that’ll get your thinking process started down the right path: